 It's important that we remember that and think about that

-because when we’re thinking about the symptoms that patient present with
+cuz when we're thinking about the symptoms that patients present with

 and helping to identify the vessel or where that blood clot is located